 Reflecting On Your Core Values & Life Goals

 With the busy hustle and bustle of everyday life, it is rare that we stop and take a moment to reflect on what is truly important to us.
 The first step in planning for personal and financial success is to define the fundamental aspects of your identity, or your core values and beliefs.
-Shifting your focus internally will allow you to strategically use your financial resources in ways that will support these values and goals.
+Shifting your focus internally will allow you to strategically use your financial resources and perspective on money in ways that will support these values and goals.